guoyingshou/religion-19c-dh/syllabus.md

-4--13), in which you will slowly build a deeper knowledge of religious history while you build the digital project; and *beta* (week 14), in which you will release the beta version of the digital project, and with it your own beta interpretation of nineteenth-century religion.[^1]
+4--13), in which you will slowly build a deeper knowledge of religious history while you build the digital project; and *beta* (week 14), in which you will release the beta version of the digital project, and with it your own interpretation of nineteenth-century religion.

 ## Learning goals